Monroe, Georgia

-Monroe is a city in Walton County, Georgia, United States, serving as the county seat.
+Monroe is a city and the county seat of Walton County, Georgia, United States.
 It is located both one hour east of Atlanta via US 78 and GA 138 to I-20 and east of Hartsfield–Jackson International Airport and is one of the exurban cities in the Atlanta metropolitan area.
 The population was 14,928 at the 2020 U.S. census.

 History

 Monroe was founded in 1818 as seat of the newly formed Walton County.
 It was incorporated as a town in 1821 and as a city in 1896.
+It is named after James Monroe.

 Monroe was a major cotton producer in the state during the 1900s.
 The two main cotton mills in Monroe used to be the driving economic force in the region.
 Now the mills no longer produce for the cotton industry, but rather serve as economic engines for the region by housing antique markets, event space, and other unique retail.

-In July 1946 the area was the site of the last mass lynching in the United States.
+In July 1946, the area was the site of the last mass lynching in the United States.
 A White mob attacked and killed two Black married couples who were driving through the area.
 The four people were pulled from their car and shot several times.

 A Civil War memorial, in the form of a statue of a Confederate soldier, stands adjacent to the county courthouse in downtown Monroe.